 After filming hundreds of weddings and spending years of my youth in front of the computer editing them, I wrote this list for you.
 I want to give you the best video to remember what's going to be the best day of your life.
 So here are some pointers to help make that happen!

-All images in this guide are provided by the very talented Beca C Photography.
+All images in this guide are provided by the very talented Shelly Anderson Photography.

-The biggest factor in you day is plain and simply the natural light.
+The biggest factor in making the images and video from your day *amazing* is plain and simply the natural light.

 Natural light will help your skin look gorgeous, giving it shadow and depth instead of a weird, yellow, flat tint from a lamp or fluorescent light.
 We hardly notice these tones with our eyes, but cameras don't have that state-of-art retina technology yet.